HANU13/Foodgram/README.md

 Feel free to open issues or submit pull requests for improvements or bug fixes.

 License
-MIT License © [Hanu Koshti]
+MIT License © [Your Name]

 Contact
-For questions or support, contact: hanukoshti@gmail.com
+For questions or support, contact: your-email@example.com

 Happy cooking with FoodGram! 🍽️🍕🍜

+yaml
+Copy
+Edit

 ---

 If you want, I can also generate a simple **`package.json`** or any setup scripts next.
 Just ask!